 If you’re a lover of soups and stews, green spelt makes an excellent addition to add nutrients.
 You can also eat green spelt as a side dish, in salads for extra crunch, or crushed to make patties and burgers.

-Many of us underestimate the power of a green vegetable.
-But certain leafy greens like spinach and kale are easy ingredients for bulking up dishes and adding nutrients to keep you full.
-They’re incredibly low in carbohydrates, too, and ideal if you’re following a ketogenic diet.
+Many of us may have memories of being forced to “eat our greens” as kids, but there’s a good reason!
+Certain leafy greens like spinach and kale are ideal ingredients for adding nutrition and bulk to dishes.
+They’re not just packed with goodness, they’re incredibly low in carbohydrates, too, which is ideal if you’re following a ketogenic diet.

-Other greens such as broccoli are another excellent source of nutrients, though it’s best to lightly boil or steam to make sure you benefit from them.
-You could blend broccoli to add to pasta sauces or even make broccoli burgers and burritos.
+Other greens such as broccoli are another excellent source of nutrients.
+It’s best to lightly boil or steam-cook broccoli to retain as many nutrients as possible.

 Soy protein is extracted from soybeans and usually sold as chunks, making it a great meat substitute in your favorite dishes.
 It consists of dehydrated soya and is commonly sold as mince, in cutlets, or even balls.